hcoberdalhoff/MEMPSToolkit/README.md

 This readme and the scripts are still under heavy initial development.

+## Not official

+This is not an MS-supported project.
+If you want the official MS-supported PowerShell-SDK for MS Graph, please visit [https://github.com/microsoftgraph/msgraph-sdk-powershell]

 ## Basic Concepts

 Where possible the `Get-` functions will return custom PowerShell objects that you can directly interact with.